-I have been practising Ashtanga yoga for 12 years.
+I have been practising Ashtanga yoga since 2001.
 I have been lucky enough to study under some of the top International teachers; Manju Jois (son of Pattabhis Jois, who developed Ashtanga), Nancy Gilgoff and John Scott.

 I have a British Wheel of Yoga Diploma so I am also fully qualified to teach generic yoga posture classes as well as Ashtanga yoga (see below for more on different styles).
 I have completed several post diploma courses ranging from teaching athletes and sportspeople to teaching people with ME/Chronic Fatigue Syndrome.

-I have been teaching for 5 years and am qualified and insured through the British Wheel of Yoga.
+I have been teaching since 2008 and am qualified and insured through the British Wheel of Yoga.
 I have also completed the Primary Adjustment courses of both Manju and Nancy, and more recently trained to adjust Primary and Second series Ashtanga with Ryan Speilman in 2017/18.
 I continually update my yoga training and First Aid Certificate.

 I teach one to ones, small classes and larger groups.
 I just love to share this remarkable practice!

 All physical yoga is technically “Hatha” yoga, but there are many styles – so I have tried quite a few and found Ashtanga to be the best for people like me who want to have a strong supple body as well as getting the mental health benefits (as it also calms and balances the mind).
 Ashtanga is suitable for all ages, shapes and abilities.